Pustelto/personal_web/src/blog/tools-i-use/index.md

 Those are the tools I use daily and I couldn't literary produce much of my work without them.

 - [VS Code](https://code.visualstudio.com) - You need to write your code somewhere.
 My editor of choice is VS Code from Microsoft.
 It's free, lightweight (compared to IDEs like WebStorm), has a ton of functionality out of the box and extensions which can give it even more powers.
 - Browsers - I use Firefox as my default browser, sometimes switching to Chrome for development.
-But I have also installed other browsers for testing.
+But I have installed other browsers for testing as well.
 - [DevDocs](https://devdocs.io) - Web app which aggregates documentation from different projects.
 It can also work in offline mode.
 This my go-to page when I need to look for some documentation.
 Using it mainly for JS and DOM/Browser related stuff.
 As I really couldn't find anything similar (easy to search and detailed).
 You should check it out.
 - [Google](https://google.com) - Yes, I google things very often.
 Bugs, how to do stuff (sometimes pretty basic) or examples and documentations for packages and libraries (if they aren't on DevDocs).